Starli0n/TLArchiver/README.md

-# TLArchiveMedia
+# TLArchiver

-Archive media of a Telegram talk (http://telegram.org)
+Archiver dialogs and messages of Telegram (http://telegram.org)

 This project is based on TLSharp (https://github.com/sochix/TLSharp)